playfulprogramming/playfulprogramming/content/blog/css-stacking-context/index.md

 While `relative` positioning is one way that you can tell the browser to paint an element first, it's far from the only way to do so.
 Here's a list of CSS rules that will change the order an element paints in, from the lowest priority to the highest priority:

+1. The `background` of the following tags: `html`, `:root`, `body`

+2. The `background` of the [stacking context root element](#stacking-contexts)

+   > Come back to this at the end of the article, it won't make sense now.

-1) Positioned elements with a negative `z-index`
+3. Positioned elements with a negative `z-index`

-2) The background and borders of the parent element
-3) Non-positioned elements
+4. Non-positioned elements

-4) Elements with a `float` style applied
+5. Elements with a `float` style applied without a `position` applied

-5) Non-positioned inline elements
+6. Non-positioned `inline` elements

+7. ???

-6) Positioned elements without a `z-index` applied, or with a `z-index` of `0`
+8. Positioned elements without a `z-index` applied, or with a `z-index` of `0`, as well as a few other rules

+9. Elements with `z-index` of `1` or more

+10. Depending on your browser, [`outline`](https://developer.mozilla.org/en-US/docs/Web/CSS/outline)s

+> While this includes [all of steps of painting order according to the CSS specification](https://www.w3.org/TR/CSS22/zindex.html), this is a non-comprehensive list in order to keep the list readable.

 So, if we have the following HTML: